949c25gwh6-cpu/Preposal/preposal (1).md

 ## What idea(s) do you have for your final project?

 Making micro games:
-Catching falling objects with a timer
-Avoiding incoming dodgeballs
-Remembering a sequence of colored lights
+Catching falling objects with a timer, Avoiding incoming dodgeballs, Remembering a sequence of colored lights

 Visual novel in Ren,Py:
 Survival/mystery